 Compose your report with cards in the same way you build boards and worksheets.
 With the free-form report layout, you can precisely design the layout of the cards.

-See more examples below, and watch an overview of Management Reporting capabilities
+See more examples below, and watch Getting Started with Management Reporting

 You can choose from some of the cards available to boards and worksheets, plus presentation tables and dynamic data-rich text cards.
 Presentation tables are like grids, with optional themes for repeatable formatting.